dylanhogg/awesome-python/README.md

 ⭐ 933

 ## Terminal
-Terminal and console tools and libraries: CLI tools, terminal based formatters, progress bars etc.
+Terminal and console tools and libraries: CLI tools, terminal based formatters, progress bars.

 1. <a href="https://github.com/willmcgugan/rich">willmcgugan/</a><b><a href="https://github.com/willmcgugan/rich">rich</a></b>
 Rich is a Python library for rich text and beautiful formatting in the terminal.